rifset/mcu-movie-analysis/README.md

 </tbody>
 </table>

-To get a good result, I reduce every word to its root word, which called lemmatization.
+To get a good result, I reduced every word to its root word, which called lemmatization.
 In R, `lemmatize_words()` function is from `textstem` package.